Wondering where the singing gecko part of the story is? You’ve arrived.

 I came to myself, realizing I was in my room, except that now, I couldn’t hear *just* the >rwaaak< alone.
 I could also hear, alongside, this deep and ethereal music.

 After that, the gecko was gone.
 Or at least he was gone from the tree.
 I never heard from him (her?) again,

-There’s a lot here to consider inspirationally, also to see about our minds… the wonders of consciousness.
-Here is a fascinating link that showed up in my life later, helping to convey:
+There’s a lot here to consider inspirationally, also to see about our minds and the wonders of consciousness.
+A fascinating link that showed up in my life later, helping to convey:

 “Composer Jim Wilson has recorded the sound of crickets and then slowed down the recording, revealing something so amazing.
 The crickets sound like they are singing the most angelic chorus in perfect harmony.
 Though it sounds like human voices, everything you hear in the recording is the crickets themselves.”